 Both technique and performance are extremely important to me, and as such I provide students with the whole singing package to enable them to become, not only a great singer, but also a fantastic performer!

 There are three elements that you will need to consider:

 Firstly, it is essential to find someone who knows what they are doing!
 You may think this is common sense but, as with all professions and trades, there are always a small minority of ‘cowboys’ out there who profess to know everything about technique and who can list a number of stars as long as their arm who they ‘claim’ to have worked with.
-It is always good if you can find a singing teacher by recommendation but failing that, don’t be afraid to ask questions about the types of qualifications the teacher has and what techniques they teach.
-A simple question to start with is to ask them if they teach ‘head and chest voice’ – a teacher who is up to date with the latest singing techniques and practices should tell you that the teaching of ‘head and chest voice’ is out of date..!
+Remember that someone with a grade 8 in singing or a degree in music may be a great natural singer themselves but singing exams or a general music degree won’t provide them with a knowledge of vocal technique or the ability to teach others how to sing!
+It is always good if you can find a singing teacher by recommendation but, failing that, don’t be afraid to ask questions about the types of qualifications the teacher has and what techniques they teach.
+A simple question to start with is to ask them if they teach ‘head and chest voice’ – a teacher who is up to date with the latest singing techniques and practices should tell you that the teaching of ‘head and chest voice’ has moved on significantly!
 Alternatively, ask the teacher if they have any students who you could contact for their views.

 Secondly, when choosing a teacher it is also important to find someone that you feel comfortable with; just because a teacher has qualifications or numerous stage credits doesn’t mean to say that they will be the right one for you!
 This is part of the reason why I ask all students to come for a half hour consultation before progressing to the ‘full blown’ lessons.
 I appreciate how hard it is to sing in front of a complete stranger, so it is essential that you can relate to your teacher while gaining continuous support from them.